DAVFoundation/missioncontrol/CONTRIBUTING.md

 # Contributing to missioncontrol

-Thank you for taking the time to lend a hand with the **missions** project ❤️
+Thank you for taking the time to lend a hand with the **missioncontrol** project ❤️

 There are several ways you can help the project out: